 - Strategic Insights

 - Developing Self and Developing Others

-On a Full Time, basis (1 year), this course will be delivered one day a week 10:00-8:00.
-Delivery method will be face to face with the option of streaming live into sessions via Microsoft Teams if necessary.
+On a Full time basis (1 year) this course will be delivered one day a week up to ten hours between 10.00am to 8.00pm and delivery method is face to face taught sessions.

 BA (HONS) Business and Management Final Year Top Up Awarded by Oxford Brookes University (360 UCAS points).

 Assessments are through continuous course work and exams.
 These assessments will take various forms suitable to a business environment and will contribute towards your employability skills.

 In order to gain a place on this course, applicants must meet the entry criteria and attend a formal interview.
 All applications for full time study are to be submitted via UCAS using the following codes:

 If you have a learning difficulty or disability, please let us know when you apply.
 You will be offered support in your interview.
 If you need help with completing your application, we can help with this too. https://www.solihull.ac.uk/uni-level-learner/student-services

 1. Foundation Degree in Business, Management Practice awarded by Oxford Brookes University, successfully gaining 240 credits and a 55% grade average.